OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Like for the Java proposal, the Argon2 implementation provided by [phc-winner-argon2](https://github.com/P-H-C/phc-winner-argon2) project has been used and for the same reasons.

-## Remark about self compilation of binaires for PHP and Argon2
+## Remark about self compilation of binaries for PHP and Argon2

 Like for Java proposal, focus is made here on non-installing binaries from untrusted sources (non official linux repositories - PHC Github repository for Argon2 is considered as trusted because sources are provided and a security code review can be applied).